 - Gurez Valley to Srinagar – Day 17

 The best way to plan an Aharbal waterfall itinerary is to make it a day trip from Srinagar.
 If you had a day to spare, staying overnight will be the next best thing.
-The only place that you can include a trip to Aharbal with is Pahalgam.
+The only place that you can include a trip to Aharbal is Pahalgam.
 Read on to find out more.

 Aharbal Waterfall Itinerary Planning